akka/alpakka/docs/src/main/paradox/mongodb.md

 This connector is based off the [mongo-scala-driver](https://github.com/mongodb/mongo-scala-driver) and does not have a java interface.
 It supports driver macros and codec allowing to read or write scala case class objects.

+@@@ note { title="Alternative connector" }

+Another MongoDB connector is available.

+ReactiveMongo is a Scala driver that provides fully non-blocking and asynchronous I/O operations.

+Please read more about it in the [ReactiveMongo documentation](http://reactivemongo.org).

+@@@

 ### Reported issues